ibrahimemiraydin/discord-music-bot/README.md

 # discord-music-bot
-A Discord bot for playing music from YouTube and other sources
+A Discord bot for playing music from YouTube

 **Music Bot Commands:**
 - \`!play <song name or URL>\`: Add a song to the queue and play it.